Background and purpose

 Basic Level Course

-Our Introductory Level Course is designed to bring employees of all levels and abilities up-to-speed on basic psychological health and safety in the workplace principles and how best to maintain an environment that protects these concepts.
-Those who successfully complete the Basic Level Course will receive a Certificate of Completion.
+Our introductory-level course is designed to bring employees of all levels and abilities up-to-speed on basic psychological health and safety in the workplace principles and how best to maintain an environment that protects these concepts.
+Those who successfully complete this course will receive a Certificate of Completion.

 PHS 0100 – An Introduction to Psychological Health & Safety (PH&S) in the Workplace